Das says GDP to clip at 9.5% as growth impulses strong | Business

 - India

-Stating that growth impulses and the fast-moving indicators are strong, Reserve Bank Governor Shaktikanta Das on Wednesday exuded confidence of the economy clipping at the projected 9.5 per cent this fiscal.
+Stating that growth impulses and the fast-moving economic indicators are strong, Reserve Bank Governor Shaktikanta Das on Wednesday exuded confidence in the economy clipping at the projected 9.5 per cent this fiscal.

-Giving all the credit for the faster-than-expected recovery of the economy to the government, Das said the central bank has only been supporting the government in reviving the economy ravaged by the pandemic.
+Crediting various measures taken by the government and RBI for the faster-than-expected recovery so far, Das said the fiscal and taxation reforms especially have played a key role in driving growth and reviving confidence.

+These measures will continue to drive growth going forward.
+But as the monetary measures have almost reached their limits, going forward the government has to be in the forefront driving faster growth and the central bank can continue to support to revive the economy ravaged by the pandemic, he noted.

 Citing a slew of measures the government has taken since the pandemic struck in March 2020, the governor specifically mentioned tax cuts on fuels, tax resolution for the telecom sector, annulling of the retro tax legislation, sale of Air India, plans to sell some of the public sector banks and PLI scheme as the major reforms and growth-drivers bearing fruits now.